S. Carolina's US House maps under scrutiny because of race - NewsBreak

 The trial also marks the first time the South Carolina maps have been legally scrutinized since the U.S. Supreme Court removed part of a 1965 law that required the state to get federal approval to protect against discriminatory redistricting proposals.

-A panel of three federal judges on Tuesday heard closing arguments in the case in Charleston.
-A ruling is expected later and any appeal will be made directly to the U.S. Supreme Court.
+A panel of three federal judges will hear closing arguments in the case in Charleston.
+A ruling is expected later.

-The Republican-dominated General Assembly redrew the maps early this year based on the 2020 U.S. census, and they were used in this month's midterm election s.

 According to a lawsuit filed by the NAACP, the new boundaries unconstitutionally split Black voters in the state's 1st, 2nd and 5th Districts and packed them all into the 6th District, which already had a majority of African American voters.